bens4lsu/theskinny-publish/Content/blog2/morning-farewell.md

 ---
 title: Morning Farewell
 date: 2007-07-26 10:39
-description: A description of my post.
+description: When Vanya cries, his face changes its entire shape.
+His features flatten a bit, and his mouth squares off and opens so the noise and tears can cascade together.
+Usually, this is about a bunch of nothing, and his little anguished face very often makes me laugh.
 tags: young-ruski
 id: 313
 ---
 When Vanya cries, his face changes its entire shape.
 His features flatten a bit, and his mouth squares off and opens so the noise and tears can cascade together.

-Ususally, this is about a bunch of nothing, and his little anguished face very often makes me laugh.
+Usually, this is about a bunch of nothing, and his little anguished face very often makes me laugh.

 The only time I really found it heart-breaking was this morning.